knselry/knselry.github.io/theories/index.markdown

 layout: default
 category1: guides
 ---
-<h2>Guides</h2>
+<h2>Theories</h2>
-This is a collection of guides I have written using both my experience and others' guides.
-Above this text there is a selection of links to games.
+This is a collection of theories I have or have had about the lore/story of various games.
-Each link will take you to a page with a walkthrough as well as another selection with guides for other tasks in the game.
-Some guides may simply be links to guides hosted on other websites.
+This should go without saying, but <h3>EVERY THEORY CONTAINS MAJOR SPOILERS FOR IT'S GAME!</h3>